 The guitar neck comes with a cookie-cutter maple design and decent rosewood fretboard.
 Whether you are looking for expensive bass guitar of affordable bass guitar, the reliable function is the original key.
 GSR200 features a standard fixed bridge with an adjustable roller saddle, die-cast tuning set, and synthetic nut.
 Remember, they are best for light use, if you become more aggressive, they will give away soon.
 But for beginners, they are perfect.

-When it comes to electronics, the guitar has split-coil pickup at its neck position, which is followed by a single-coil at the bridge.
+When it comes to electronics, the guitar has a split-coil pickup at its neck position, which is followed by a single coil at the bridge.
 To be honest, for such a price, seeing the active electronic is pretty unusual.
 This entry-level bass guitar offers a decent amount of warmth, low-end response along with precision.
 Overall, this best bass guitar is a perfect gift for beginners.

 - Smaller Body and Neck

 - Warm Tone